wp-plugins/am-events/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Where can I ask a question? =

-Feel free to mail me at atte.moisio@attemoisio.fi

 = Can you give me an example of using WP_Query? =